t3moses/Crews/README.txt

 When a sailor enrols, the admin is asked for the display name of the sailor's partner.
 This information is used in support of the policy that places partners on different boats.

+A sailor display name comprises their first name, capitalized, concatenated with the fewest number of character from their last name, again capitalized, to make the display name unique.

-There is no connection between front and back end.
+There is no live connection between front and back end.
 So user input is required to correlate account and availability information.
-Correlation is based on first and last name.
+Correlation is based on a key.

+The key comprises the first and last names, concatenated and all lowercase.
 Therefore, the spelling must be identical in each interaction.

 Event calendar